 When should a patient elect to seek surgery for Morton’s neuroma?

 If you can no longer wear your shoes, work or play sports because of your neuroma, you should definitely book a consultation!

-Choosing the right foot surgeon
+Choosing the right podiatrist for your surgery

 They are experienced, with a solid reputation:

 Make sure you know your podiatrist’s background.
 They must be able to demonstrate their experience and know-how.
 Also look for any references received by your professional and verify whether they have any hospital experience.

 You must ensure that the treatment plan is carefully adapted to your needs.
 The professional you choose must be able to perform complex surgical techniques if your circumstances warrant them, and the podiatrist must be familiar with a wide range of procedures.